joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 ------

-## 4. Read up on Machine Learning Engineering concepts.
+## Step 4.
+Read up on Machine Learning Engineering.

 To tie everything together, I would strongly reccomend reading the [**Machine Learning Engineering book**](http://www.mlebook.com/wiki/doku.php) by [Andriy Burkov](https://twitter.com/burkov).
 This book is an incredible resource for learning about the stumbling blocks of deploying ML systems at scale, in production. **These concepts are tested heavily on the exam**, and are not easy to learn without industry experience.
 The book is distriuted on the 'read-first, buy-layer' principle, so you are free to read the book and only purchase if you find it to be useful.

 ------

-## 5. Take the AWS practice exam.
-If it goes well, take the real exam.
+## Step 5: Take the AWS practice exam, then the real thing.

 At this point, you should be ready to take (and pass) the AWS Machine Learning - Specialty certification.
 Since unofficial practice exams are so hard to come by for this exam, I would reccomend shelling out the $40 USD to take the official AWS practice exam.